stackbit-projects/pickaplant-copy-01-227b7/src/pages/index.md

     background_image: images/header.jpg
     background_image_opacity: 65
     content: >-
-      # Real plants right to your door without breaking the bank
+      # Real plants to your door without breaking the bank

       Don't forget to add your Snipcart API key to the site's configuration to enable Cart actions.